In Asia there is this amazing leafy green vegetable with a great english translation – morning glory.

 Almost makes me think the scents have been deliberately sucked out of all American produce, arriving at the grocery stores limp and lifeless.

 Not so in these Asian supermarkets I tell you.
 Or better yet the fresh open air markets.
+The aroma of all the fresh fruits and veggies just bouncing off each other in the air.
+It’s wonderful and intense all at the same time.
 Be prepared for a hectic atmosphere there though.

 Back to the lovely morning glory.
 It makes for a perfect side dish to an Asian themed meal and it cooks in just a couple of minutes.
 You just need a couple other key ingredients and you’ll be good to go.